easipro/openemr/README.md

 # Installation
 ### Step 1.
 Download
 git clone git@github.com:StrongTSQ/openemr.git
 ### Step 2.
+Move openemr folder to your webserver root directory
+Different OS may have different webserver root directory.
+For example, in CentOS Linux, it is /var/www/html/ and it is /Library/WebServer/Documents/.
+### Step 2.
 Install Composer and NPM
 Follow instructions from https://www.open-emr.org/wiki/index.php/Composer_and_NPM
 ### Step 3.
 Build OpenEMR